Conformity

 Following these experiments, a 1958 publication by Harvard Professor of Social Ethics, Herbert Kelman, formally described three main types of conformity:7

 Kelman’s articulation of three distinct types of conformity were highly influential in social psychology.
-Social psychology research today has streamlined Kelman’s ideas into the two types of conformity, informational and normative, explained above.
+Social psychology research today has streamlined Kelman’s ideas with Deutsch and Gerard's findings to establish the two types of conformity, informational and normative, explained above.

 People